 Silicon vs Silica vs Silicone

-Bluish-grey and metallic in appearance, it is a hard semiconductor and tetravalent metalloid.
-Silicon is brittle and has a crystalline structure with a boiling point of 3265°C and a melting point of 1414°C.
+Exhibiting a bluish-grey and metallic facade, Silicon is a rigid semiconductor and tetravalent metalloid.
+Possessing a crystalline structure, Silicon is brittle in nature and has a boiling point of 3265°C and a melting point of 1414°C.

-Silicon readily reacts with oxygen to create silicates.
-Some common silicates are olivine, quartz, mica, jadeite, feldspars, thomsonite and prehnite.
-Due to the abundance of oxygen in the earth’s crust, it is rare to find silicon in its pure form.
+Silicon readily undergoes a chemical reaction with oxygen to yield silicates.
+The resulting silicates include several commonly occurring minerals, such as olivine, quartz, mica, jadeite, feldspars, thomsonite, and prehnite.
+Given the abundance of oxygen in the Earth’s crust, Silicon rarely exists in its elemental form.

-Silicon carbides, which are silicon compounds, can be helpful as abrasives and materials for high-strength ceramics.
-Silicon also provides the basis for synthetic polymers known as silicones, which we will discuss later in this article.
+Silicon carbides, silicon compounds, exhibit beneficial characteristics as abrasives and high-strength ceramic materials.
+Also, the material is the fundamental element for creating synthetic polymers, commonly called silicones, which we will go into more detail in this article.

-The late 20th to early 21st century is commonly known as the Information Age or Digital Age, but it is also termed the Silicon Age.
-This is a reference to the use of silicon in many essential components of the digital era.
+The epoch from the late 20th to the early 21st century is frequently acknowledged as the Information Age or Digital Age, while it is also commonly denoted as the Silicon Age.
+This nomenclature alludes to the prevalent use of silicon in various crucial constituents of the digital era.

 Integrated chips also use silicon in the most advanced technology, such as cell phones and computers.
-It is probably the most manufactured device in a large number than any other in the history of technology and sciences.
+It is the most manufactured device in a large number than any other in the history of technology and sciences.
 For example, Metal-oxide Silicon Field-Effect Transistors or MOSFET is the most popular and successful silicon device.
+Due to its excellent electrical conductivity, Silicon plays a crucial role in the electronics industry.

 Silicon vs Silica vs SiliconeSilica

-Silica, or silicon dioxide, is an oxide of silicon with the chemical formula SiO₂.
-It is mainly found naturally in quartz and diverse living organisms.
-Silica is one of the significant constituents of sand in many parts of the world.
-It is one of the most abundant and complex families of materials.
-The chemical only exists as synthetic products and compounds of various minerals.
-Notable examples include fumed silica, aerogels, fused Quartz, and Silica Gel.
+Silica, or silicon dioxide, is a chemical compound with the chemical formula SiO₂.
+It is predominantly found naturally in quartz and various living organisms.
+Silica is a critical component of sand in numerous parts of the world and belongs to one of the most extensive and intricate material families.

 How is Silica Gel Made?